ImKavo/WebScrapper/README.md

 # HOW TO SET UP
 WebScrapper a pretty easy to set up on your device.
+Just follow the instructions below:

 # MYSQL
         1. Install a MySQL Workbench.